danielafriyie/raccy/README.md

 ### OVERVIEW
-Raccy is a multithreaded web scraping library based on selenium with built in ORM feature.
+Raccy is a multithreaded web scraping library based on selenium with built in ORM.
 It can be used for web automation, web scraping, and data mining.
 Currently the ORM feature supports only SQLite Database.

 ### REQUIREMENTS